 About Our Founder

-With a background in journalism, Patricia's writing has appeared in numerous publications, including the San Jose Mercury News where she was a freelance journalist for more than 20 years.
-Currently, she is the Caregiving Expert for Spry Living, reaching millions of readers every month.
+With a background in journalism, Patricia’s writings have appeared in numerous publications, including the San Jose Mercury News where she was a correspondent for more than 20 years.

 As training and development manager for the Humane Society Silicon Valley, she created and implemented a critical shelter-wide compassion fatigue project.
-Her work in this field led to presenting workshops nationwide as a consultant for American Humane, a national organization advocating children and animal rights.
+Her work in this field led to presenting workshops nationwide as a consultant for American Humane, a national organization advocating for children and animal rights.
+Currently, she is a consultant for the American Society for the Prevention of Cruelty to Animals (ASPCA) in New York and has assisted in creating a nationwide compassion fatigue program for leadership and staff.

-Patricia is the recipient of the “Excellence in Writing Award,” presented by the National League of American Pen Women.
-Under her direction, Ronald McDonald House at Stanford received the 2005 “Best Bets” award for its “Healing Arts” program.
-She was awarded the 2006 Telly Award for her script “Invaders of the National Parks,” a documentary on invasive species created for the National Parks Service.
+She is the recipient of the “Excellence in Writing Award” presented by the National League of American Pen Women.
+Under her direction as Program Director, Ronald McDonald House at Stanford received the 2005 “Best Bets” award for its “Healing Arts” program.
+She was awarded the 2006 Telly Award for her script “Invaders of the National Parks, a documentary on invasive species created for the National Parks Service.

 Additionally, Patricia is a Helen R. Whiteley Scholar and has twice been awarded writing scholarships sponsored by the University of Washington, Seattle.